July 20, 2016

 Meet Garrett Villanueva, co-owner of Sawyer Wooden Board Company.

-Garrett and his partner Jacob Quinn, have extensive backgrounds in woodworking, sustainable building design (LEED certified), and a deep passion for surfing and stand up paddling.
+Garrett and his partner Jacob Quinn, have extensive backgrounds in woodworking, sustainable building design (LEED certified), and a deep passion for surfing, stand up paddling and the environment.

 Inspired to build a better board to fit their needs and the waters they paddle, Garrett and Jacob started building custom wooden boards for themselves in June 2009.
 It wasn’t long before the board performance, sustainable engineering and aesthetics attracted interest by other paddlers, and the Sawyer Wooden Board Company, named after Garrett’s daughter, was launched.